core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * 0 to n Registration (entries),
 * 0 to k Groups

-A Group has one Multicast address and is composed of 0 to n1 endpoints.
+A Group has one Multicast address attribute and is composed of 0 to n1 endpoints.
 A registration is associated with one endpoint (ep).
 An endpoint can be part of 0 to k1 Groups .
 An endpoint is contained in 1 to m RDs.
 A registration defines a set of links as defined for /.well-known/core.
 A Registration has six attributes:

 * one ep (endpoint with a unique  name)
-* a set of strings describing the scheme://authority part
+* string describing the scheme://authority part
 * one lt (lifetime),
 * optional one et (endpoint type to add semantic information),
 * one loc (location in the RD)